nicholasabbasi/Mobius/README.md

 # Physics
 We use mostly rigid body physics for general movement, but also use some particle physics for explosions, wind/air movement and some bug simulations (Repelled by light).
 Hinge joint for trap animations, colliders for triggers and orther objects, fix joint to link objects together.

+#Sound:
+Game review for sound: Legend of Zelda
+-Background music in the sewage, castle, when player swing the sword, when the boomerang hits wall/tree.
+When it is raining, there is raining sound.
+When player throw a bush or bush.

+-The sword swing helps the visuals to let player feel the motion and power.
+The background sound in sewage give some horror feeling that the visual can’t present in game, the impact is strong enough to help the visual but not too strong.
+Same as in the castle, the music made the player feel that he/she needs to be hurry, which visual didn’t present that in game.
+It is another good patch for visual.
+The sound effect for breaking a jar is little too weak.
+The tone is too low and the visual give much bigger impact on the breaking.

+-The background music in the sewage is because it wants the player to have a sense of dangerous and prepare for the battle that can appear anytime.
+This can’t be done good in visual because the enemy doesn’t appear.
+The music in castle remind players needs to be hurry because he is going to safe the princess.
+In visual, it can’t be present easily too.
+The sword swing, jar breaking and raining are obvious.
+Those sound are common sense in players’ mind.
+Therefore, they put those sound effect there.

+-Yes, all those sounds repetitive.
+Some of them should be that way and won’t be annoying such as sword swing.
+However, the horror sound in sewage repeat the same soundtrack every second.
+It became annoying after a while.
+The game designer can use a few more soundtracks or longer sound track for that.
+The boomerang hits the wall gives the same sound effect as hit on the tree.
+That doesn’t make sense.
+The designer should use two soundtracks, one for hard object and one for soft.

+-For the background music, I think it is a cut form some music used in movies.
+The sword swing is record with swinging a plastic rope.
+The raining sound is rubbing a plastic bag.
+Jar breaking is record from a small brick drop on another brick.
+Boomerang hitting is use a nail drop on concrete ground.

+-The sounds are mostly balanced.
+The background music is little loud, but I can still hear all the other sound effect clearly, so it is not really need to adjust them.

+Sound used in our game:
+-The background is using the village music.
+I rejected the actual town music because I want is be softer.
+The sound effect for the explosion are one of those not really close the real bomb explosion in real life.
+I rejected that because I think that is not the mind set sound for game explosion.
+Therefore, I choose one of the lower tone explosion.
+The rock falling sound effect is a small rock fall to ground.